raravi/amithraravi2.com/_posts/2017-06-29-the-mighty-himalayas.md

 I get up in the morning and see this...
 Who knew I would get to see this!

 ![image]({{ site.url }}{{ site.images }}himalayas.jpg)
-(This photo doesn't do justice to the view we have from the room.
-It's only by being here can the view be really appreciated.)
+<figcaption>This photo doesn't do justice to the view we have from the room.
+It's only by being here can the view be really appreciated.</figcaption>

 Kausani is breathtakingly beautiful and serene.
 The resort we stayed at is on the northern slope of a big hill and hence offers a bird's eye-view of the surrounding valley.
 As you follow the hills and look farther and farther away, you will finally see the horizon where snowcapped mountains kiss the skies.